Peace River (provincial electoral district): History

-Peace River was established when the province was created in 1905, covering the western section of what had been the District of Athabasca, which had never been represented in the North West Assembly.
-The district boundaries have been revised many times over the last century, but have always contained the town of Peace River and the northwestern section of the province.
+Peace River was established when the province was created in 1905.
+It covers the western section of what had been the District of Athabasca, which had never been represented in the North West Assembly.
+The district boundaries have been revised many times over the last century since 1905, but have always contained the town of Peace River and the northwestern section of the province.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

 The 2010 boundary redistribution saw the district gain a portion of land that belongs to the Municipal District of Northern Lights that was in the old Dunvegan-Central Peace district.
 In the 2017 redistribution, it gained Grimshaw from Dunvegan-Central Peace-Notley.

-Boundary history
+Boundary description in 2003 and 2010

 Representation history

 The electoral district was created in 1905 when the province was founded.
-The first election held that year was a two-way race between Liberal candidate James Cornwall and Independent candidate Lucien Dubuc.
+The election contest held that year in the Peace River electoral district was a two-way race between Liberal candidate James Cornwall and Independent candidate Lucien Dubuc.
 Both were supporters of the Rutherford government.

-The election results took weeks to come back.
-The results of the election were never released to the public; they were overturned by the cabinet due to significant irregularities and the riding was declared vacant.
-Dubuc who had won decided not to run again, but instead challenged the calling of a new election in court.
+The election results took weeks to be counted.
+Dubuc was eventually declared the winner but the results of the election were never released to the public. the cabinet overturned the results due to significant irregularities, and the riding was declared vacant.
+Dubuc decided not to run again but challenged the calling of a new election in court.
+Dubuc's case failed in court.

-Dubuc failed in court and a new election was held on February 15, 1906.
-Thomas Brick, an Independent Liberal who was encouraged to run by local farmers, won with a landslide over Cornwall.
-Brick only held the district for a single term.
+A new election was held on February 15, 1906.
+Local farmers encouraged Thomas Brick, an Independent Liberal, to run.
+He won by a landslide over Cornwall.
+Brick held the district for a single term.
 He was initially going to run for a second term but dropped out during the campaign in 1909.
-Cornwall would being the only candidate in the race was acclaimed.
+Cornwall was the only candidate in the race, so was acclaimed.

-Cornwall only held the district for a single term.
-Near the end of the 3rd Legislative Assembly, Cornwall announced his retirement saying he was through with politics.
-He had been the subject of investigation in the Alberta and Great Waterways Railway scandal that rocked the Rutherford government.
+Cornwall held the district for a single term.
+Near the end of the 2nd Legislative term, Cornwall announced his retirement saying he was through with politics.
+He had been under investigation in the Alberta and Great Waterways Railway scandal that rocked the Rutherford government and forced the resignation of Premier Rutherford.
 The lands in the Peace River district experienced a great influx of settlers during this period.

-The 1913 election would be hotly contested with Conservative Alphaeus Patterson defeating future MLA William Rae and former Athabasca MLA William Bredin.
+The 1913 election was hotly contested.
+Conservative Alphaeus Patterson defeated future MLA William Rae and former Athabasca MLA William Bredin.

-Rae would pick up the district in 1917 after Patterson retired.
-He would hold the district until he was defeated in 1921 by United Farmers candidate Donald Kennedy.
+Rae won the seat in 1917 after Patterson retired.
+He held the seat until he was defeated in 1921 by United Farmers candidate Donald Kennedy.
 Kennedy resigned his seat very quickly so that Premier Herbert Greenfield could have a seat in the legislature.
-Greenfield only represented the district for a single term.
-His replacement was United Farmers candidate Hugh Allen.
+Greenfield represented the district for a single term.
+His replacement was United Farmers MLA Hugh Allen.